Goat Nutrition & Why It's So Important

 Doe kids should be grazed with their mothers during as much of the milking period as possible and not weaned early.
 Following weaning, doe kids should be separated from the main herd and have access to high quality forage and receive good nutrition through first kidding at 1-2 years of age, depending on the nutritional plane.
 Leaving doe kids with the main herd will result in undernourished doelings that are bred too young and too small; these animals will never reach their production potential.

 Insufficient water intake will depress a goat’s performance earlier, and more severely, than any other dietary insufficiency.
-Adequate water is the paramount management concern.
+Adequate and clean water is the paramount management concern.
+Personally I am not a fan of tank watering goats.
+They do not drink the necessary quantity from a soiled container because they like clean fresh water daily.
 Goats should be consuming more water with high protein ration feedings.
-Decent water quality, not just quantity, is a must.
+Fresh water quality, not just quantity, is a must.